How much does it cost to heat a pool?

 Does It Matter Where I Live and Where In My Yard The Pool Is Located?

-Yep.
+Yes.
 Massively.
 Like it costs more to heat a house in Victoria than in Queensland, pools are the same.
-The colder the climate and lower the overnight temperatures mean Victorians need bigger heating units than Queenslanders.
+The colder the climate and lower the overnight temperature mean Victorians need bigger heating units than Queenslanders.
 It is absolutely essential that you take into account where you live when sizing your heating solution.
 Can it really make that much difference?
 Sure does!
 Let's assume we have a 8m x 4m pool that has a shallow end of 1.10m and a deep end of 1.90m (48,000 litre pool).
 The identical pool is installed in three different States and a heat pump is being used with a pool blanket to extend the season at 28°C. The following shows the difference geographical location makes on the size heating unit needed to do the job efficiently on the same size pool:

-• Melbourne - 17kW heat pump
+- Melbourne - 17kW heat pump

-• Perth - 12 kW heat pump
+- Perth - 12kW heat pump

-• Brisbane - 9 kW heat pump
+- Brisbane - 9kW heat pump

 If the 9kW unit was fitted to this pool in Melbourne, it would struggle to get to 28°C on a good day!
 Aside from the huge power bills and short life before needing replacement, trying to enjoy underheated water in October is a skill many a pool owner has yet to master!